-FORCE OF ARMS —–a mixed-results 1951 WW2 romance set in Italy, squeaks by on the strength of leading man William Holden, good black & white cinematography, with some not bad action scenes.
-It’s hobbled by a bland leading lady, weakness in the supporting cast and script contrivance that rushes the unconvincing love stuff and trivializes the conditions and setting of the conflict.
+FORCE OF ARMS —–a mixed-results 1951 WW2 romance set in Italy, squeaks by on the strength of leading man William Holden, good black & white cinematography, and some not bad action scenes.
+It’s hobbled by a bland leading lady, weakness in the supporting cast and some script contrivance that rushes the unconvincing love stuff and trivializes the conditions and setting of the conflict.

 During leave from the stalled front, a combat-frazzled Army lieutenant (Holden) meets and falls for a WAC officer (Nancy Olson).
 They spark, spat, separate, he gets wounded, they make up, and then duty calls him back again to his troops and the liberation of Rome.
 From a story by Richard Tregaskis (famous for Guadalcanal Diary), the Italian setting and military-themed romantic dilemmas can’t help but recall Hemingway’s A Farewell To Arms, which had film versions (1932 and 1957) that bracketed this mid-level production, directed with standard competence by Michael Curtiz.

 The script adaptation from Orin Jannings doesn’t measure up to Tregaskis’ work, and if you read the superb 2007 epic from Rick Atkinson–“The Day Of Battle: The War in Sicily and Italy, 1943-1944” (highly recommended, 4-stars) you will see that the movie soft-peddles the living daylights out of the dire conditions in Naples and the liberation-wracked countryside. *